Documentation

 yx, y.IsGroup x + y < y

-The nimbers that are groups are exactly 0 and the powers of 2.
+The nimbers that are groups are exactly the powers of 2.

 theorem Nimber.IsGroup.opow {x : Nimber} (h : x.IsGroup) (a : Ordinal.{u_1}) :